p9i/p9i.github.io/_pages/about.md

   - /about.html
 ---

-I am interested in the broad areas of AI, Reinforcement Learning, Value, Policy and Math.
+I am interested in the broad areas of AI, Machine Learning, Reinforcement Learning.